nautobot/nautobot-docker-compose/README.md

 1. `invoke build`
 2. `invoke start` or `invoke debug`

+> The standard way of starting the containers is to use `invoke start`.
+If you wish to see the logs from the containers while running Nautobot use the `invoke debug` command.
+Be aware that exiting debug mode will stop all the containers.

-Nautobot will be available on port 8080 locally http://localhost
+Nautobot will be available on port 8080 locally http://localhost:8080

 ## Cleanup Everything and start from scratch